 17) Are the packages inclusive of desserts other than the wedding cake?
 Can we choose our own dessert(s)?

 18) Are the packages inclusive of other paraphernalia such as the guest book, pair of dove in decorated birdcage, souvenirs, etc.?

 19) Do you offer food tasting for free?

 20) What type of fabric do you use for skirting cloth?
 What kind of dinnerware, glassware, and flatware do you use?

 Evidently, the questions above are mostly about the food.
 We might as well dig deeper into asking drink-related questions.
 Yes, drinks mean non-alcoholic and alcoholic beverages.
 Consider asking these questions:

-- Do we have to you need to pay a corkage fee if we are going to provide our own wine?
+• Do we have to pay a corkage fee if we are going to provide our own wine?

 There are catering-related questions that may affect how organized your wedding will be.
 These questions include:

 • Are the packages inclusive of the service charge and tax?

 • What is the ratio of the server to our guests?
 Will we be required to pay extra for additional servers?